Skip to main content

 951-970-2251

-A personal note from your EAP Committee Base Chairs:
+A personal note from your MEC EAP & LEC 51 ORD/PHX EAP Chair:

 Greetings!
 Our EAP has three parts.
 One is Employee Assistance, under this part, we serve as a resource for resolving problems through an international network of over 200 professionally-trained, peer support, volunteer Flight Attendants overseen by mental health professionals.